-When deciding how to access/purchase textbooks, students must be aware that several textbooks used in the public health program are used in multiple courses.
+When deciding how to access/purchase textbooks, students must be aware that several textbooks used in the Public Health Promotion program are used in multiple courses.

 Therefore, in some cases, it may be more cost effective to purchase a textbook rather than rent it for two or more semesters.